 The Requested Order will permit Arch Coal, acting in the manner described in this Application, to continue to be primarily engaged in the business of coal production-directly and through its subsidiaries, including the Joint Venture and two controlled companies, as described herein-without being subject to the provisions of the 1940 Act.
-Absent the issuance of the Requested Order, the non-investment company business operations of Arch Coal may be hindered over the long term as the Company may have to conservatively categorize the JV Interest as a Bad Asset and, therefore, Arch Coal may be forced to adjust its assets and income, as applicable, to comply with the 45% Tests on an ongoing basis.
-The Company believes the Requested Order is warranted because Arch Coal is primarily engaged, and will continue to be primarily engaged, in a business other than a business of investing, reinvesting, owning, holding, or trading in securities within the meaning of Section 3(b)(2), as determined by an application of the factors set forth in the seminal case distinguishing operating companies from investment companies, In re Tonopah Mining Co., 26 S.E.C.
+The Company believes the Requested Order is warranted because Arch Coal is primarily engaged, and will continue to be primarily engaged, in a business other than a business of investing, reinvesting, owning, holding, or trading in securities within the meaning of Section 3(b) (2), as determined by an application of the factors set forth in the seminal case distinguishing operating companies from investment companies, In re Tonopah Mining Co., 26 S.E.C.
 426 (1947) ("Tonopah Mining").